Green Lizard

 Lézard Vert

-Temperature is important for this lizard and activity usually requires about 15°C. with 25 to 30°C being preferred.
-They are to be found in most regions of France except the very north and north east and are absent from Corsica.
+for this lizard and activity usually requires about 15°C. with 25 to 30°C being preferred.
+They are limited in France to south of latitude 49°, generally south of the Siene although climate change may encourage an expansion northwards.

 They prefer areas of dense bushy habitat that are not over managed and have plenty of sunlight.
 Hedgerows, brambles and the edges of woodland are typical, although scrubby wetlands and similar areas are also favoured if there is sufficient cover.
 They are superb climbers, whether it is in trees and bushes or on stone walls which is where they catch most of their prey of insects including butterflies, although they will also eat fruits, small micro mammals, birds’ eggs and even baby birds in nests.
 They are also known to swim occasionally.
 They will often completely ignore the presence of humans, yet at other times they will flee a short distance at the slightest movement where they will often stay and observe you.
 As with the Oscillated Lizard, they can give quite painful "bites" when handled but this is not in any way dangerous, not even to a small child.